-- The magnitude or severity of the need(s) to be addressed by the proposed project is substantiated in the needs assessment and in the analysis of state assessment results and other academic achievement factors; - The proposed project addresses the specific gaps and weaknesses in services, infrastructure, or opportunities as identified by the needs assessment; and - Demographic and/or behavior data provide convincing evidence as to the need for the learning center in the proposed school or schools.
+- The magnitude or severity of the need(s) to be addressed by the proposed project is substantiated in the needs assessment and in the analysis of state assessment results and other academic achievement factors. - The proposed project addresses the specific gaps and weaknesses in services, infrastructure, or opportunities as identified by the needs assessment results, including, but not limited to, drug and violence programs and counseling programs. - Demographic and/or behavior data provide convincing evidence as to the need for the learning center in the proposed school or schools. - Proposal explains how the program will notify the community about the 21st CCLC program, including its availability and location, and how the program will address familial needs and provide wraparound services to support the needs of homeless, neglected, delinquent, and/or migrant youth. - There is a detailed description of evidence of working with the principal and teachers using school-based data to determine the need of the neediest students and to determine the academic need of participants.
+A detailed communication plan describes how program staff will work with schools to be served to ensure strong communication and coordination with the school day curriculum.
+Proposal describes a detailed plan for securing the students' regular participation and meeting the needs of working families and students.